 Ethical funds developed: Pax World Fund

-One of the earliest ethical funds is developed.
-The Pax World Fund avoids investments in companies involved in the arms trade industry.
+One of the first ethical funds, The Pax World Fund, avoids investments in companies involved in the arms trade industry.

 Ethical-environmental banking begins in Europe

-The first ethical and environmental bank in Europe is launched - GLS Gemeinschaftsbank.
+The first ethical-environmental bank in Europe opens its doors – GLS Gemeinschaftsbank.

-The most disastrous nuclear power plant accident in history occurs.
-This leads some investors to rethink their exposure to the nuclear industry.
+The most disastrous nuclear power plant accident in history takes place in the Ukraine, leading some investors to rethink their exposure to the nuclear industry.

 Intergovernmental Panel on Climate Change

-The Intergovernmental Panel on Climate Change (IPCC) is established by the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO).
-Its original role is to produce recommendations with respect to the state of knowledge of the science of climate change and its impact.
+The Intergovernmental Panel on Climate Change (IPCC) is established by the United Nations Environment Programme (UNEP) and the World Meteorological Organisation (WMO).

 Exxon Valdez oil spill, Alaska

 10.8 million US gallons (40.9 million litres) of crude oil spill off the coast of Alaska causing devastating environmental effects.
-This disaster, and others, increases the awareness of the large-scale environmental risk that some industries create and the importance for investors to factor in those risks.
+This disaster raises the public awareness of the potential large-scale environmental risks posed some industries create and the importance for investors to factor in those risks.

-Signature of the Kyoto Protocol in which countries globally acknowledge the existence of a man-made global warming and commit to reduce greenhouse gas emissions to combat it.
+192 countries sign the Kyoto Protocol, which formally acknowledges the effects of global warming and commit to reduce greenhouse gas emissions that cause it.